imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

 ## Samplesheet Format

-Samplesheets are plain text, comma separated files with name `SampleSheet.csv`.
-Its divided into multiple sections, which are marked by a line starting with a section label.
+Samplesheets are plain text files, separated by commas, with name `SampleSheet.csv`.
+It is divided into multiple sections, which are marked by a line starting with a section label.
 Please check [Illumina documentation](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/sequencing-sheet-format-specifications-technical-note-970-2017-004.pdf) for more details about the samplesheet file format specification.

 ### Data Format